-Both red poppies and white poppies will be seen in the run-up to Remembrance Day and Remembrance Sunday but what does a white poppy mean?
+Both red poppies and white poppies can be seen in the run-up to Remembrance Day and Remembrance Sunday - but what does a white poppy mean?

 What does a white poppy mean?

-White poppies represent three things. – remembrance for all victims of war, commitment to peace, and a challenge to the glamorisation of conflict, according to the Peace Pledge Union (PPU).
+According to the Peace Pledge Union (opens in new tab) (PPU), white poppies represent three things: remembrance for all victims of war, commitment to peace, and a challenge to the glamorisation of conflict.

 Where does the money go from white poppies?

-Any profits from the sale of white poppies go towards promoting peaceful alternatives to war, campaigning against militarism, and our peace education work.
+Any profits from the sale of white poppies go towards promoting peaceful alternatives to war, campaigning against militarism, and the PPU's peace education work.